jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ```

 Use this one-liner to add styling and meaning to your elements by using semantic CSS class-names.
 Also, it keeps your
-code clean when using CSS frameworks like Bootstrap, Tailwind etc.
+code clean when using CSS frameworks like Bootstrap, Tailwind, etc.

 To reactively change the styling of a rendered element, you can add dynamic classes by assigning a `Flow` of strings to
 the `className`-attribute (like with any other attribute).